UsmanQasim/Sv1/README.md

-# Spicy Village Last Minute Booking Website
+# Spice Village Last Minute Booking Website

 This project was built for SV Southall Limited.